How does Google search (ranking) may be working today

 Finally, I try to bring the large amount of information from Google about the functionality of their search engines into an overall picture.

-For the interpretation of search queries, identification of search intention, query refinement, query parsing and search term document matching is a Query Processor responsible.
+For the interpretation of search queries, identification of search intent, query refinement, query parsing and search term document matching is a Query Processor responsible.

 Of the Entity-Processor or Semantic API forms the interface between the Knowledge Graph and the classic search index.
 This can be used for named entity recognition and data mining for the knowledge graph or knowledge vault, e.g. via natural language processing.
 More on that in the post “Natural Language Processing to build a semantic database”.